Errol Flynn: Charles Higham biography

 In 1980, author Charles Higham wrote a highly controversial biography, Errol Flynn: The Untold Story, alleging that Flynn was a fascist sympathiser who spied for the Nazis before and during the Second World War and that he was bisexual and had multiple same-sex affairs.
 He claimed Flynn had arranged to have Dive Bomber filmed on location at the San Diego Naval Base for the benefit of Japanese military planners, who needed information on American warships and defence installations.

+Higham pointed to Flynn's friendship with Hermann Erben, an Austrian doctor who had worked for the Nazis.
 Higham admitted that he had no evidence that Flynn was a German agent, but said he had "pieced together a mosaic that proves that he is".
-Flynn's friend David Niven criticised Higham for his unfounded accusations.
-In his autobiography, Iron Eyes Cody: My Life As A Hollywood Indian, Iron Eyes Cody also trashed Higham's book and described Flynn as "super straight".
+Flynn's friend David Niven criticised Higham for what he said were unfounded accusations.

+In his autobiography, Iron Eyes Cody: My Life As A Hollywood Indian, Iron Eyes Cody also criticized Higham's book and described Flynn as "super straight".
+The review of the Higham book in the New York Times Book Review accused Higham of "shoddy reporting," providing no credible evidence of espionage.

 Subsequent Flynn biographers are critical of Higham's allegations, and have found no evidence to corroborate them.
 Lincoln Hurst reported that Flynn attempted to join the OSS in 1942 and was put under surveillance by the FBI, which uncovered no subversive activities.
 Tony Thomas and Buster Wiles accused Higham of altering FBI documents to substantiate his claims.
 In 1981, Flynn's daughters, Rory and Deirdre, hired Melvin Belli to sue Higham and his publisher Doubleday for libel.
 The suit was dismissed on the grounds that a deceased person cannot, by definition, be libelled.

 In 2000, Higham repeated his claim that Flynn had been a German agent, citing corroboration from Anne Lane, secretary to MI5 chief Sir Percy Sillitoe from 1946 to 1951 and the person responsible for maintaining Flynn's British intelligence service file.
 Higham acknowledged that he never saw the file itself and was unable to secure official confirmation of its existence.
+Higham wrote that government files that he accessed after writing his book showed evidence of Flynn's anti-Semitism and Nazi sympathies.

+Writing in The Daily Beast in 2017, journalist Ron Capshaw wrote that while Flynn had called Erben "the greatest influence on his life" and had made antisemitic remarks, Capshaw concluded that it was "not likely" that Flynn had been a Nazi spy given his anti-fascism as evidenced by his support for the Republicans during the Spanish Civil War.